EvictionLab/eviction-lab-website/content/eviction-tracking/houston-tx.md

 # Changes in eviction filings

 Eviction filings in Houston were higher than average in January and February of 2020.<sup>1</sup> That pattern reversed in March following the suspension of eviction proceedings.
-Eviction filings in April and May were well below average.
+Eviction filings in April and May of 2020 were well below average.
 Filings have increased since then but remain below historical averages.<sup>2</sup>

 1. Average eviction filings taken from Eviction Lab data for 2012–2015
 2. Filing data for 2020-2021 collected by [January Advisors](https://www.januaryadvisors.com/)